-I got the name ‘Empress’ from a phase during my undergrad in Cape Town.
+I got the name/title ‘Empress’ from a phase during my undergrad years in Cape Town.
 I was playing with people who loved rasta music and men who called me Empress when I walked into my favourite haunt at the time.
 I even tried locking my hair but it wouldn’t take.
 I later started learning about Rastafarianism and the meanings of the terms of endearments I encountered and with that newfound respect, I became the Empress.
 For real.
 But because everyone and their aunties are also empresses, I added one of my nicknames – “Becca”, and now I am known on the internets as “@empress_becca”.

 The pieces of me I put down can never be gathered back.
 And I’m learning to stop apologising for it.